tylertoth/tylertoth.github.io/_pages/about.md

   - /about.html
 ---

 Interactions between plant roots and microbes in the soil can have positive (e.g. nitrogen fixation) or negative (e.g. crown gall disease) impacts on plant health.
-I am interested in building off of these native interactions to make engineerable tools for synthetic biology applications.
+For my graduate studies, I am interested in building off of these native interactions to make engineerable tools for synthetic biology applications.